misha7up/codewars-solutions/README.md

+## Current rank & stats:

 <a href = "https://www.codewars.com/users/misha7up">![rank](https://www.codewars.com/users/misha7up/badges/large) </a>

-# Solutions to Codewars challenges
+## Solutions to Codewars challenges

 This repository contains my solutions to Codewars challenges for Python.

-The sole purpose of this repository is to showcase my solutions as part of the portfolio.
+The main purpose of this repository is to showcase my solutions as part of the portfolio.

-> <p style = "color:red"><strong>Note:</strong> Please don't use my solutions here as your own submissions on Codewars</p>
+> <p style = "color:red"><strong>Note:</strong> please don't use my solutions here as your own submissions on Codewars ;)</p>

 ## Completion Summary